Period shows are really just a world of their own, whether within the drama, romance, or action-adventure genres.

 John Adams, HBO (2008)

 Quick question: how much do you know about John Adams apart from that he was, at some point, America’s president?

 If you’re American yourself, probably a whole lot about his role in the American Revolution.
-Anyone living outside the United States through (myself included), isn’t likely to know much.
+Anyone living outside the United States through, isn’t likely to know much.

-HBO’s eponymous miniseries is a great place to start to learn more about President Adams, despite its fictionalization and historical accuracies in some aspects.
+HBO’s eponymous miniseries is a great place to start learning more about President Adams, despite its fictionalization and historical inaccuracies in some aspects.

 Based on the biography by David McCullough, John Adams tells the story of his political achievements and contributions to the country as a Founding Father, particularly within the first 50 years of America’s birth starting from the night of the Boston Massacre in 1770.

 Now here’s an American president that you definitely know a lot more about, whether you’re an American or not.

 Sure, most of us know him as the first president and a leading figure during the Revolutionary War, students have been drilled with information about his military and political achievements.
 However, as stated in the History Channel’s plotline: “…there’s more to our preeminent founding father than you’ve been told.”

 That’s the story that their miniseries Washington aspires to tell its viewers, the story that starts with a young officer in the British colonial army and ends with an inspirational leader and one of the country’s greatest presidents.

 The show interlaces footage of archival documents, reenactments, and real-life interviews to paint a picture of Washington unlike any we’ve ever seen before.